anandsinghkunwar/pransa-tictactoe/README.md

 ## Alternate AI

 For an alternate AI try out the minimax branch of the repository.
+This AI uses a _Minimax_ algorithm coupled with _Alpha-Beta Pruning_ to find the best path to take in the current game tree.